trailcode/webAsmPlay/readme.md

 * Make geometric terminology consistent with Geos.
 * Fix dmess for GeoServer
-* Bring Emscripten ImGUI up to date with native version.
-Try: https://github.com/ggerganov/imgui-em
+* ~~Bring Emscripten ImGUI up to date with native version~~.
 * Present error if cannot connect to server
 * Move to a newer geos.
 3.8.0Dev seems to have more functions.

+### Bugs

+* Holding down shift and moving outside the Geos test panel keeps it as if the shift key is still held down when the mouse is brought back in the panel.